 The Board of Directors has delegated the following responsibilities to the Remuneration Committee:

-- Exposures of executives – It approves or proposes for approval all the exposures of the Management executives.
+- Exposures of Key Management Personnel – It approves or proposes for approval all the exposures of the Key Management Personnel and their close family members, as well as their controlled or jointly controlled entities.

 The Remuneration Committee convenes at least 2 times a year.